rwth-iat/aas-submodel-template-to-py/README.md

 ## Installation

-**Sub2Py** can be installed from PyPI, the Python Package Index, just as nearly every other Python package:
+You can install **Sub2Py** from PyPI, the Python Package Index, like any other Python package, using the following command:
 ```bash
 pip install sub2py
 ```

-For working with the current development version, you can also install the package directly from GitHub, using Pip's Git feature:
+To work with the current development version, you can install the package directly from GitHub using Pip's Git feature:
 ```bash
 pip install git+https://github.com/zrgt/sub2py.git@main
 ```